Garrison Point: History

 In 1795 Matthew Flinders, George Bass, and the boy servant William Martin, explored the Georges River to land at what is now Garrison Point and discover the what is now part of City of Canterbury-Bankstown.The Garrison Point beach is also the site where voyagers Bass and Flinders first landed and declared the area as Bankstown.
 The area is so named because in Bankstown's early history, a garrison of soldiers was stationed here to ensure the safety of Major George Johnston as he conducted a census in the area.

+George Johnston, a lieutenant who arrived with the First Fleet, was also granted land in the area and built his first residence on Prospect Creek, near the present-day intersection of Henry Lawson Drive and Beatty Parade, naming the property Georges Hall.
+A military guard was later stationed at the site, an association reflected in the name of nearby Garrison Point.
+Following repeated flooding, the Johnston family constructed a new residence on higher ground in 1837; the house survives in nearby Lionel Street.

 Geography

-Garrison Point is a low lying, flat riverside peninsula located where the Georges River meets the tributary of Prospect Creek.
-The peninsula features shaded trees and it is bounded by Prospect Creek to the north and east, and Dhurawal Bay (Georges River) to the west.
-River-flat eucalypt forest is the main ecozone near the waterways on the peninsula.
-A remnant patch of the Cumberland Plain Woodland exists in the park's eastern end.
+Garrison Point is a low-lying, flat to gently undulating riverside peninsula at the confluence of the Georges River and its tributary, Prospect Creek.
+It is bounded by Prospect Creek to the north and east and Dhurawal Bay on the Georges River to the west, and is shaded by native trees.
+River-flat eucalypt forest is the predominant ecological community along the peninsula's waterways, while a remnant patch of Cumberland Plain Woodland survives at the eastern end of the park.

+The park is used for passive recreation and fitness activities, including jogging and cycling, and contains pedestrian and cycle paths, picnic shelters, barbecue facilities, playground equipment, parking, bus access, toilets, a wharf and a performance stage.
+It is also used for community gatherings and large public events, and formerly hosted major Australia Day civic celebrations.
+The beach at Garrison Point is identified as the site where explorers George Bass and Matthew Flinders first landed in the area and proclaimed it as Bankstown.